 Get over the fear of hearing your voice and try recording yourself!

 There’s lots of free software available for download on phones and computers (e.g., Audacity).

 ‘I’m so happy I didn’t plan this speech!’ said no one, ever! ヅ

-This is particularly true if you have to give a presentation to a group of colleagues or deliver an important speech in front of large audience.
+This advice is particularly true if you have to give a presentation to a group of colleagues or deliver a valuable speech in front of a broad audience.

-Organize what you are going to say beforehand: our team have lost count of the number of speakers we have interpreted for who:
+Organize what you are going to say beforehand: our team has lost count of the number of speakers we have interpreted for who:

 - ramble on

 - And trust us ➤ not only will you communicate effectively ➤ , but you’ll also gain a lot of respect from your listeners in the process.

 TED Talks are an excellent resource for learning how to deliver speeches.
 Actively observe the techniques adopted by the speakers and apply the ones you find useful to enhance your communication skills.

 🌎 At SIGNEWORDS, we offer SEO copywriting: blog and website copywriting services.
 We integrate translation services in all languages and web content creation.
 To check all our services and ask for a free quote, contact us HERE ツ